-When this option is set to On (def), the Express L768 will advertise and listen to routes from other IP routers.
-If Off, the route table is still used but only static routes are used for routing IP packets and only the Ethernet port is used.
+When this option is set to On, the Express 6100/6120 will advertise and listen to routes from other IP routers.
+If Off (def), the route table is still used but only static routes are used for routing IP packets and only the Ethernet port is used.
 IP packets can be sent over the WAN, but only when bridged.